Hierarchy & Types of Angels in Christianity, Islam & Judaism

 Sign up to our Free Weekly Newsletter

 Cherubim are angels that serve in the presence of God (Ezekiel 10).
-The addition of two cherubs with outstretched wings on the mercy seat of the ark of the covenant depicts their function in God’s presence.
+The addition of two cherubs with outstretched wings on the mercy seat of the ark of the covenant reflects their function in God’s presence.
 The temple that Solomon erected also featured two large cherubim.

 This is an exalted position that Satan had before his fall (Ezekiel 28:14,16).
 Satan was not content with his position as a cherub in this hierarchy of angels and desired to ascend higher than the other angels, contextually referred to as stars (Isaiah 14:13), and rise to the throne instead of ministering before it.

 There are attributes associated with cherubim that may assist in identifying them when they are not named.
-They have four wings and four faces (Ezekiel 10:21), and a cherub presided at each wheel of the throne, therefore, the cherubim serving in the presence of God are four.
+They have four wings and four faces (Ezekiel 10:21), and a cherub presided at each wheel of the throne.
+Therefore, there are four cherubim serving in God’s presence.

 Another type of angel that is part of the hierarchy of angels is the seraphim.
 According to Ezekiel, these beings have exalted positions because they also minister in the presence of God.
-They are not the same as the cherubim because the Bible says they have six wings, and not four.
+They are not the same as the cherubim because the Bible says they have six wings and not four.
 Seraphs are mentioned in Scripture twice, both times in Isaiah chapter 6.

 Seraphs are associated with the Trisagion, a term that is a compounding of the Greek words “tris” (three) and “hagios” (holy).
 It refers to the “Holy, holy, holy” uttered in adoration of God.
-Seraphs hold exalted positions, and they realize the honor of serving in God’s presence; This is evident from the covering of their faces and feet with four wings (they fly with the remaining two).
+Seraphs hold exalted positions, and they realize the honor of serving in God’s presence.
+This is evident from the covering of their faces and feet with four wings (they fly with the remaining two).

 Thrones, Principality, Power, Might, and Dominion